quinnhoener/Nima-WebGL/README.md

 ## Nima-WebGL
 Javascript runtime with WebGL rendering.

+Adding Construct 2 Plugin

 ## Building
 Use gulp to build a minified version.

+Run 'npm install gulp' to generate all references for the gulp files.

+Run 'gulp c2' to generate the runtime.js file for Construct 2

 ## Usage
 Take a look at example/archer.html for a pretty complete use case.
 More documentation soon.